When Chromecast Audio was announced, a lot of people wanted to know the advantages and disadvantages of Chromecast Audio

 For Chromecast Audio (or Chromecast), there is no compression in transmitting.
 Audio quality is only limited by the music source and the quality of your speaker.
-The 802.11ac WiFi connection is far more than sufficient for lossless audios.
+The 802.11ac WiFi connection is far more than sufficient for lossless audio.

 So, if you compare Chromecast Audio vs Bluetooth, Chromecast Audio is definitely a winner in audio quality.

 Of course, the audio quality also depends on the music source and your speaker.
 Chromecast Audio is usually not the bottleneck.
 But Bluetooth is usually the bottleneck for audio quality.

 Chromecast Audio vs Bluetooth: battery usage on mobile devices

-When you compare the mobile device dependency of Chromecast Audio vs Bluetooth, it is very clear that both Chromecast Audio and Bluetooth requires a second device in addition to the speaker.
+When you compare the mobile device dependency of Chromecast Audio vs Bluetooth, it is very clear that both Chromecast Audio and Bluetooth require a second device in addition to the speaker.

 But the role of the other device is totally different for Chromecast Audio and Bluetooth.

 This can drain the battery of your mobile device significantly, especially for internet streaming.

 As a comparison, Chromecast Audio works differently.
-For internet streaming, Chromecast Audio will fetch the contents and play them by itself.
+For internet streaming, Chromecast Audio will fetch the content and play it by itself.
 Your mobile phone is just a remote control.
 Once streaming starts, you can even switch off your phone.
-You only need the phone when you want to stop the streaming or change playlist.
+You only need the phone when you want to stop streaming or change the playlist.

-This means for internet streaming, Chromecast Audio will handle it by itself except for the initial stage of setting the streaming/playlist.
-So, once streaming starts, your phone is doing nothing for internet streaming.
+This means for internet streaming, Chromecast Audio will handle it by itself except for the initial stage of setting up the streaming/playlist.
+So, once streaming starts, your phone does nothing for internet streaming.

 For streaming local music through Chromecast Audio, it depends on the methods you are using.
-If you are playing local music library on a PC or NAS server with Plex or VLC player, it works similar to internet streaming except the traffic is routed through your local network.
+If you are playing a local music library on a PC or NAS server with Plex or VLC player, it works similarly to internet streaming, except the traffic is routed through your local network.

-If you are using casting audio/screen option, and are playing local music to Chromecast Audio, it works like Bluetooth except it is through WiFi network, not through Bluetooth.
-Only in this scenario, battery consumption on the mobile device is similar to that using Bluetooth.
+If you are using the casting audio/screen option and are playing local music to Chromecast Audio, it works like Bluetooth, except it is through a WiFi network, not through Bluetooth.
+Only in this scenario battery consumption on the mobile device is similar to that using Bluetooth.